ProLaza supports 32 bit applications developed with Lazarus 1.0 or better for 32 and 64 bit processors.

 of idle times:

-Idle times produced by some Windows-API calls are not measured, also idle times of some Lazarus calls.
+Idle times produced by some Windows-API calls are measured separately, also idle times of some Lazarus calls and not included in the runtime.
 See list of handled functions in the manual.

 ProLaza supports Pentium and Pentium compatible processors.